-The Remuneration Committee comprises three members all of whom are Non-executive Directors: Joe Eagle (Chair), Nick Rodgers and Peter Morgan.
-Sir Nigel Rudd stood down from the Remuneration Committee on 31 December 2018.
+The Remuneration Committee comprises two members, both of whom are Non-executive Directors: Nick Rodgers (Chair) and Peter Morgan.
+Joe Eagle was replaced as Chair of the Remuneration Committee by Nick Rodgers on 23 September 2019.
+Since the year end, Debra Barker has joined the Remuneration Committee.
 The Remuneration Committee, which meets at least twice a year, is responsible for considering the remuneration packages for Executive Directors and the bonus and share option strategy for the company and making recommendations as appropriate.
 The Remuneration Committee works within the framework of a compensation policy approved by the Board.

 The Remuneration Committee is also responsible for reviewing the performance of the Executive Directors and ensuring that they are fairly and responsibly rewarded for their individual contributions to the company's overall performance.
-The Committee's scope extends to all remuneration of Directors including bonus and share options.
+The Committee's scope extends to all remuneration of Directors, including bonus and share options.

-None of the Committee members has any day-to-day responsibility for running the company and no Director participates in discussions about his own remuneration.
+None of the Committee members has any day-to-day responsibility for running the company and no Director participates in discussions about his or her own remuneration.